SFDO-Tooling/Snowfakery/docs/index.md

 ```

 This binds a new row from the CSV to the variable named `current_address`
 over and over, expanding the template for each row.
+The `for_each` replaces
+the `count` in a template that uses it.

 #### Iterate over Salesforce Datasets